FIWARE-Ops/docs.TourGuide/docs/core/sth-comet/how-to-generate-the-history-of-Context-Information-using-STH-Comet.md

 ![Architecture](Images/Architecture.png "STH&CB connection architecture")

-To walk through this tutorial you need to make sure that you have docker and docker compose running on your machine.
+To walkthrough this tutorial you need to make sure that you have docker and docker compose running on your machine.
 Please, follow the installation process for docker [here](https://docs.docker.com/install/) and for docker-compose [here](https://docs.docker.com/compose/install/) based on your operating system.